isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 The final piece, is to provide an automatic means of deriving typeclasses and bundling our results together.
-Consider this: in our toy example, `Enum t a` already has an (ordered) list of the `elements` in the type.
-This ordering is completely arbitrary and just happened to be the same as which order the programmer typed them in, but it *is* an ordering.
+Consider this: in our toy example, `Enum t a` already has an (ordered) array of the `elements` in the type.
+This ordering is *completely arbitrary* and just happened to be the same as which order the programmer typed them in, but it *is* an ordering.
 Knowing this, we should be able to get Elm to write us an `Ord t a` instance for any `Enum t a` we give it -- if we don't feel particularly in the mood to write it ourselves: